Keyboard shortcuts

 Quick checklist

-1. Start with defaults; run with RUST_LOG=debug to see corner counts and alignment scores.
+1. Start with defaults; run with RUST_LOG=debug to see corner counts and per-stage counters.

-2. If no corners are found: loosen min_corner_strength, check image resolution.
+2. If no corners are found: loosen min_corner_strength, check image resolution and contrast.

-4. If grid found but no markers: enable multi_threshold, lower min_border_score.
+4. If grid found but no ChArUco markers: enable multi_threshold, lower min_border_score.

 5. If alignment fails: verify board spec (rows, cols, dictionary, marker_size_rel).